mpaiva/venus/_projects/2024-05-25-wcag-plugin.md

 ## About this project

-The WCAG Plugin for Figma is born out of a commitment to make digital design more inclusive and accessible to everyone.
-Our mission is to provide designers and developers with the tools they need to integrate accessibility considerations into their workflows seamlessly.
+I created a very successful Figma plugin simply called the "WCAG Plugin."
+This effort was born out of my commitment to make digital design more inclusive and accessible to everyone.
+MY continuous mission is to provide designers and developers with the tools and methodologies they need to integrate accessibility considerations into their workflows seamlessly.

 > <h2>Industry Challenge:</h2> Most UX professionals struggle to incorporate accessibility considerations into their design process, resulting in poor experiences for users with disabilities.